Tap the text to show or hide reading controls.

 “…I never did that.
 I don’t lie to Gyu-yeon.”

 Naru really had never lied.
-If Gyu-yeon was curious about the Previous owner, he was confident he’d tell him everything honestly.
-It wasn’t pleasant to recount the abuse he had lived under, but Gyu-yeon would embrace him gently.
+If Gyu-yeon was curious about the Previous owner, he was confident he would tell him everything honestly.
+It wasn’t pleasant to hear and was embarrassing to talk about the treatment he had lived under, but Gyu-yeon would surely embrace his gently.

-Naru and Geon-hyuk remained in a suffocating silence.
-Naru still didn’t release his hands from Geon-hyuk’s neck, and Geon-hyuk kept smirking without changing his expression.
+Naru and Geon-hyuk continued in a suffocating silence.
+Naru still didn’t release the hands gripping his neck, and Geon-hyuk, without changing his expression, continued to smirk at him.

-It felt wrong, but should he just end it here?
-Naru agonized.
+It felt unpleasant, but should he just end it as it was?
+Naru agonized with mixed feelings.
 He worried that if Gyu-yeon found him and saw this, he might misunderstand.

-Should he say, let’s end it here?
+Should she just say let’s end it here?
 Say we’ll never see each other again — would that be enough?
 If Gyu-yeon saw this… though there was no way he would—

 “Hah, what are you doing right now?”

-Naru, still gripping Geon-hyuk, turned his head.
-Gyu-yeon stood there, frowning deeply.
-He must have run; his hair was mussed and he was panting.
+Naru, still unable to remove his hands from Geon-hyuk, turned his head.
+There was Gyu-yeon, frowning deeply.
+He must have run up here; his hair was slightly mussed and he was panting.

-Naru felt relief and anxiety at once that Gyu-yeon had finally found him.
+Naru felt anxiety before relief that Gyu-yeon had finally found him.
 No matter how rotten Geon-hyuk was, he was still Gyu-yeon’s friend.
-Naru had been caught choking that very Geon-hyuk when Gyu-yeon arrived.
+Naru had been caught choking that very Geon-hyuk when he ran into Gyu-yeon.

-He hurriedly let go and wiggled his fingers.
-His hollow eyes trembled.
+Naru hurriedly let go and wiggled his fingers.
+His hollow eyes trembled aimlessly.

-Unlike Naru, Geon-hyuk looked relaxed.
-Hands in his pockets, he looked down at Naru and curled his mouth into a slight, infuriating smile.
+Unlike Naru’s demeanor, Geon-hyuk was very relaxed.
+With his hands even in his pockets, he looked down at Naru and crooked his mouth into a slight smile, which was especially annoying.

 “What are you doing.”

-It was a genuinely angry voice.
-Gyu-yeon pushed his hair back irritably, eyes sharp, clearly ready to let loose a string of curses.
+It was a truly angry voice.
+Gyu-yeon, pushing his hair back irritably, opened his eyes sharply.
+He was on the verge of letting loose a string of curses.

-About an hour earlier, Gyu-yeon had turned his car around and come back to the department store, running frantically from the first floor.
-Thinking Naru probably hadn’t taken the elevator, he checked each floor by escalator, combing the store like a cat after a mouse.
+About an hour earlier, Gyu-yeon had turned his car around and returned to the department store and had run frantically from the first floor.
+Thinking he probably didn’t take the elevator, he checked each floor by escalator, combing the department store like a cat after a mouse.

-An hour passed.
-With a half-given-up heart, he reached the 12th floor and checked meticulously from the food court to the hair salon, even the emergency stairwell.
+After doing that, an hour had passed.
+With a half-given-up heart he came up to the 12th floor and checked meticulously from the food court to the hair salon, even the emergency stairwell.

-Still, Naru was nowhere.
-The only place left was the corridor to the staff entrance — out of the way and rarely used, so he hadn’t expected to find him there.
+Even after checking the top floor, Naru was nowhere to be seen.
+The only place left to check was the corridor leading to the staff entrance, but it was out of the way and people didn’t usually go there, so he didn’t think he’d be there.

-Convinced Naru wasn’t in the department store, he turned away dejected.
-It was unbelievable, but he had to accept reality.
+Convinced Naru wasn’t in the department store, he turned away in dejection.
+It was unbelievable, but he had no choice but to accept reality.

-Then he heard voices deeper in the corridor.
-He couldn’t make out the words at first, but they didn’t sound like staff.
+But then, he heard voices coming from deeper in the corridor.
+He couldn’t make out what they were saying, but they didn’t sound like staff at first listen.

-Hope flared.
-Gyu-yeon walked into the corridor and confronted an absurd scene.
+With a hope against hope, Gyu-yeon walked into the corridor and was confronted with an absurd situation.

-He couldn’t understand why the kid who had hidden and disappeared would be here, but something else was even more incomprehensible.
+He couldn’t understand why the kid who had hidden and disappeared was doing this here, but there was something even more incomprehensible.

 It was Geon-hyuk.